BishopBatman/churchwars/win32/README.md

-In order for curl connections to the metaserver to work, copy `/etc/pki/tls/certs/ca-bundle.crt` from the Docker/Podman environment to the same directory as `dopewars.exe`.
+In order for curl connections to the metaserver to work, copy `/etc/pki/tls/certs/ca-bundle.crt` from the Docker/Podman environment to the same directory as `churchwars.exe`.

 ## Windows installer